DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- Carter has been the target of 8.7% (43 total) of his team's 496 passing attempts this season.
+- So far this season, 8.7% of the 496 passes thrown by his team have gone Carter's way.

-- With two targets in the red zone this season, Carter has been on the receiving end of 4.0% of his team's 50 red zone pass attempts.
+- Carter has seen the ball thrown his way two times in the red zone this season, 4.0% of his team's 50 red zone pass attempts.

-- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Football Team, who rank 24th in the NFL in points scored, have attempted a pass 54.3% of the time while running the ball 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Eagles.